adferrand/dnsrobocert/docs/miscellaneous.rst

 =====================================

 DNSroboCert started as a pure Docker implementation named ``adferrand/letsencrypt-dns``.
-It was coded in bash, and used both environment variables and a file named ``domains.conf`` for its configuration.
+It was coded in bash, and was using both environment variables and a file named ``domains.conf`` for its configuration.

-If you followed the link displayed in logs from ``adferrand/letsencrypt-dns``, then this section is for you: your instance of ``letsencrypt-dns`` have been upgraded to DNSroboCert, and a migration path is proposed.
+If you followed the link displayed in logs from ``adferrand/letsencrypt-dns``, then this section is for you: your instance of ``letsencrypt-dns`` has been upgraded to DNSroboCert, and a migration path is proposed.

 Indeed to recall, ``domains.conf`` was holding the list of certificates to create and renew, and also the ``autorestart`` and ``autocmd`` features for each certificate.
 On the other hand, environment variables were